thebitcave/mmmm/README.md

 Mini Mike's Metro Minis
 =======================

+_Note_: this is a fork optimized for my own Unity3d lessons.

 A city-themed collection of over 400 blocky models you can remix or use outright in your own works.
 Files are provided in .vox, .collada and Unity3D .prefab formats.